-2. Security Features
+2. Security features

-3. Emergency and Legacy Access
+3. Emergency and legacy access

 Emergency and legacy access will allow you to set up an emergency contact in case you lose access to your account.
 Password managers that don’t offer some kind of emergency access shouldn’t even be considered.
 It’s important to point out that since all your information is encrypted, password manager support teams won’t have a way to unlock or retrieve access to your account if the master password is lost.
-The best practice is to select a master password in the form of a personally memorable phrase that only you’ll remember.
+The best practice is to select a master password in the form of a memorable phrase that only you’ll remember.

-4. Security Alerts
+4. Security alerts

 Most password managers are now offering web surveillance and security alert features that monitor your email and password information on the web, cross-checking against known data breaches to inform you if any of your personal data is compromised.
 Additionally, security alerts can be set to inform you of any suspicious activity with your email or if anybody tries to gain access using your credentials.

 Lastly, it’s important to know what kind of customer support you will have in case it’s needed.
-There’s no point in having a centralized password control if you lose access to all the login, personal documents, and credit card information you’ve stored.
-Look for services that offer around the clock chat or phone support to help with setup issues, as well as to assist in emergency lockout situations.
+There’s no point in having a centralized password control if you lose access to all the login, personal documents and credit card information you’ve stored.
+Look for services that offer around-the-clock chat or phone support to help with setup issues, as well as to assist in emergency lockout situations.
 Phone or chat support should be preferred above those services that only handle cases through email tickets, which can keep you waiting a week or more for a response.

 Authentication app vs. password manager app